 In 1886, a well was sunk through granite to obtain water at a depth of fifty-five feet.
 The following year, the light’s characteristic was changed from fixed white varied every two minutes by a white flash to fixed white varied by a red flash every minute.
 In 1889, a boathouse was built on the east end of the island with boatways extending into the water to a depth of five-and-a-half feet.
 A protection crib was built for the ways, and an iron winch was provided for launching and retrieving the station’s boat.
 A brick-lined, iron oil house was added to the station in 1902.

 In 1905, Keeper George Ferguson was transferred from Lorain Lighthouse to Green Island, where he lived alone with his wife Bertha.
 When her husband started suffering from much ill health, Bertha thought nothing of jumping in a boat and rowing to Put-in-Bay for a doctor.
-Later, a system of flag signals was used to communicate with the keeper on South Bass Island.
-At night, lights would be used instead of flags.
+Later, a system of flag signals was used to communicate with the keeper on South Bass Island during the day, and at night, flashes of lights were employed instead of flags.

 I thought you might be interested to know that I have a small homemade radio set from which I receive, through WWJ, wireless broadcasting station of the Detroit News, the latest world news, the time, reports of sporting events, etc., musical concerts, and a talk every morning by the household editor, giving recipes for each day’s dinner, also on the care of flowers and the home.
 From WCX, of the Detroit Free Press station, we hear concerts, speeches, and the news.
 On Sunday morning and evenings we hear the services of the St. Pauls Cathedral of Detroit, Mich., through the broadcasting of WWJ.
 As we do not get ashore very often we enjoy all this very much.
 I think a radio receiving set is a wonderful thing for isolated stations.